College of Physicians & Surgeons of Mumbai: History

 In 1912, through its Governor, the British Government permitted to establish a Postgraduate Medical Institution in accordance with the Royal College of Surgeons of England.
 Dr. Rajab Ali Patel agreed to establish such a college by dropping the prefix 'Royal'.
 Hence the birth of the institution "College of Physicians and Surgeons", now popularly known as CPS.
 Initially, it was registered under the Bombay Society Act of 1860 in March 1913.
 Established as a sister institute to the Royal College of Surgeons in London, which dates back to the 14th century, CPS functions as an examining body and provides affiliations to different district and private hospitals and medical colleges.

 CPS Mumbai has been offering various fellowship and diploma courses at the postgraduate level to meet the shortage of specialist doctors in India.
 It is the only examining body besides the National Board of Examinations in Medical Sciences (NBEMS) to have been recognized by the Ministry of Health and Family Welfare to impart postgraduate medical education.

-The College was recognised until July 2024 to grant specialist qualifications (Fellowship & Diploma) in the specialties of Medicine, Surgery, Midwifery & Gynaecology, Dermatology, Pathology, Ophthalmology and Child Health which were recognised by the National Medical Commission of India.
-For a brief period between 2017 and 2018, it granted specialist qualifications (Diploma) in other specialties such as Orthopaedics, Anaesthesiology, Radiology & Electrology, Public Health, Tuberculosis Diseases, Oto-Rhino-Laryngology, Pschycological Medicine, Transfusion Medicine and Family Planning which were recognised nationally by the National Medical Commission of India.
+The college was recognised until July 2024 to grant specialist qualifications (Fellowship & Diploma) in the specialties of Medicine, Surgery, Midwifery & Gynaecology, Dermatology, Pathology, Ophthalmology and Child Health which were recognised by the National Medical Commission of India.
+For a brief period between 2017 and 2018, it granted specialist qualifications (Diploma) in other specialties such as Orthopaedics, Anaesthesiology, Radiology & Electrology, Public Health, Tuberculosis Diseases, Oto-Rhino-Laryngology, Psychological Medicine, Transfusion Medicine and Family Planning which were recognised nationally by the National Medical Commission of India.

 At its peak, it had around 1,600 doctors pursuing specialization under its ambit.
 CPS is said to have granted almost 45,000 doctors over its 110-year history with diploma or fellowship qualifications allowing them to register themselves as specialists.
 Currently, CPS Mumbai is recognised by various State Governments of India to grant specialist qualifications with validity confined to only those states or union territories.